topo-gps/topo-gps-manual/en/extensions/height_extension.rst

 Height extension
 ================

-It is possible to extend Topo GPS with the height extension.
-This extension allows you to do the following:
+It is possible to extend Topo GPS with the 'Height extension'.
+This addition allows you to do the following:

 - :ref:`Displaying the terrain height (elevation) <ss-height-extension-display-height>` on the coordinates panel of the dashboard.
 - Generate :ref:`quick height profiles <ss-quick-height-profiles>` with the map ruler.